 Who Can Be Influential?

 Some of the biggest names in the wine industry have the largest social media followings.
 Jancis Robinson, Madeline Puckette, Julia Coney, Maximilian Riedel, Jamie Goode, and Raj Parr, to name a few.
-If they share a wine, informed wine lovers will likely search it out for their own cellars, sommeliers and enthusiasts alike.
+If they share a wine, informed wine lovers will likely search it out for their own cellars, sommeliers, and enthusiasts alike.
 By this basic definition, they are Influencers, but we don’t associate them as such.
 Possibly because they have made their own wine, became prolific writers or started their own organization.
 Their connection to influencer status is not recognized as a downside.
 The thought is that they should be sharing their voice, and rightfully so.
 The downside I see is that it is not these names that are receiving the influencer down talk.
 It is a newer voice in the industry.
-New voices and new faces are pushing forward and talking about wine to a readily available audience worldwide; these are the people receiving the slack of the wine influencer sceptics.
+New voices and new faces are pushing forward and talking about wine to a readily available audience worldwide; these are the people receiving the slack of the wine influencer skeptics.

 A handful of questions seem to pop up often when talking about the creators of wine content.
 Are they educated in wine?
 Why are they getting paid to just click pictures?
 Shouldn’t they just share content for the love of wine?
 It’s all about self-promotion; how can they be so selfish?
 Do the wines they share deserve the promotion?
 Will this really sell more wine?
 The list goes on and on, but there are many positives too.